Funding for Research Stays in Norway for Visiting Researchers

 Administrative procedures

-The final decision regarding funding can be expected within one month after the application has been received by the Research Council.
+Grant applications submitted to this call for proposals will be assessed according to the criteria for administrative review.
+The final decision regarding funding can be expected within six weeks after the application has been received by the Research Council.